Project-IS12/IS12-Warfare/README.md

 ## How do I get this to compile?

-You can do this one of two ways.
-First way is to go into your DME, and find the line that contains `#include "__non-agpl-warfare/__secret.dme"`, comment this out.
+Go into your DME, and find the line that contains `#include "__non-agpl-warfare/__secret.dme"`, comment this out.
 Your code will now compile.

 ## Why do I have to do that?